-Recent Accounting Pronouncements (Concluded).
-In January 2017, FASB issued ASU 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
+Recent Accounting Pronouncements.
+In January 2017, FASB issued ASU 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 This ASU removes the second step of the test where the Company compares the implied fair value of goodwill with the carrying amount of that goodwill for that reporting unit.
 An impairment charge equal to the amount by which the carrying amount of goodwill for the reporting unit exceeds the implied fair value of that goodwill is recorded, limited to the amount of goodwill allocated to that reporting unit.
 An entity will apply a one-step quantitative test and record the amount of goodwill impairment as the excess of a reporting unit's carrying amount over its fair value, not to exceed the total amount of goodwill allocated to the reporting unit.
 The new guidance does not amend the optional qualitative assessment of goodwill impairment.
 The new guidance is effective for fiscal years beginning after December 15, 2021, with early adoption permitted.
-Management is currently evaluating this standard.
+Adoption of this standard had no material impact to the accompanying consolidated financial statements.